V.02.Res.07 Kaiwhakamana visits

 Kaiwhakamana orientation information and training

-- Prison directors are to provide Kaiwhakamana with orientation information and training on the rules and protocols for the prisons they intend to visit.
+- General manager custodial are to provide Kaiwhakamana with orientation information and training on the rules and protocols for the prisons they intend to visit.
 The prison protocols will:

 - be developed, as may be agreed by prison management, with respect to the kawa of the tangata whenua associated with the prison; and